Corporate governance report

 The Swedish Code of Corporate Governance is based on the principle of comply or explain.
 This means that companies which apply the Code may deviate from specific rules, but must then provide explanations and reasons for each individual deviation.

 Nolato deviates from one point of the Code:

 Point 2.4 states that the Chairman of the Nomination Committee should not be the Chairman of the Board or another Board member, and that no more than one of the Board members on the Nomination Committee may not be independent of the company’s major shareholders.
 Nolato’s largest shareholders are of the opinion that the company’s ownership structure, with three families that hold just over 60% of the votes, is best represented within the Nomination Committee by these shareholders together with other major shareholders.
 Since the representatives of these families have such a large shareholding, they have deemed it to be both natural and necessary that they should also be involved and exercise their shareholders’ interests through representation on both the company’s Nomination Committee and the Board.

 Auditor elected by AGM

-The 2019 Annual General Meeting elected Ernst & Young AB as Nolato’s auditors, with authorised public accountant Joakim Falck as the principal auditor.
+The 2020 Annual General Meeting elected Ernst & Young AB as Nolato’s auditors until the end of the 2021 Annual General Meeting, with authorised public accountant Joakim Falck as the principal auditor.

 Joakim Falck, born in 1972.
 Authorised public accountant, Ernst & Young AB.
 Auditor of Nolato since 2018.
 Other clients include Xano Industri AB, Garo AB, Itab Shop Concept AB and Nefab.